Inspection Reports for

 Visit Reason

-An unannounced case management visit was conducted to deliver enhanced civil penalties and to conduct background clearance verification of facility staff.
+An unannounced case management visit was conducted to deliver enhanced civil penalties (ECP) and to conduct background clearance observations of facility staff associations with the Licensing Information System.

 Findings

-A deficiency was cited because Staff #1 did not have a transferred criminal record clearance or was not associated with the facility, posing a potential health, safety, and personal rights risk to all 91 residents in care.
+A deficiency was cited for Staff #1 not being associated with the facility in the Licensing Information System despite working there, posing a potential health, safety, and personal rights risk to residents.
 An immediate civil penalty of $500 was assessed.

-Staff #1 did not have a transferred criminal record clearance or was associated to the facility as required by Health and Safety Code Section 1569.17(b), posing a potential health, safety and personal rights risk to 91 residents.Type A
+Failure to ensure Staff #1 had a transferred criminal record clearance or was associated with the facility as required by CCR 87355.

 Report Facts